 2.1.2.3.
-"Other devices for indirect vision" means devices as defined in paragraph 2.1.2. above, where the field of vision is not obtained by means of a mirror or a Rear-View Camera System.
+"Other devices for means of rear visibility " means devices as defined in paragraph 2.1.2. above, where the field of vision is not obtained by means of a mirror or a Rear-View Camera System.